Hansel Enmanuel paused for a moment and then reached for his left leg.

 By the end of his hospitalization, Enmanuel said his mental approach had improved thanks to his relationship with God.
-Slowly, things got better for the little boy dealing with an unimaginable loss.
+Slowly, things got better.

 His missing arm left him lacking balance.
 With his equilibrium off, every time he tried to run, he’d crash to the ground, falling on debris strewn across the makeshift courts he played on.
 The scars piled up.
-So did his confidence gained from experience.
+So did his confidence as he gained experience.

-By 13, he started attending camps and tournaments in the United States andhe began to realize just how good he could be.
-He first dunked at 14 and it wasn’t long before his celebrity started to grow along with the views on those videos.
+By 13, he started attending camps and tournaments in the United States and he began to realize just how good he could be.
+He first dunked at 14 and it wasn’t long before his internet celebrity started to grow along with the views on those videos.

 He played high school ball in Kissimmee, Florida, and was considered a top prospect as a senior, when he averaged 25.9 points, 11 rebounds, 6.9 assists and 3.4 blocks per game.